ebu/ebu_cs/README.md

 ## Repository Structure

-The repository is structured as follows:
+The project is organized into two repositories:

-Each XML file defines a `ClassificationScheme` and a hierarchy of `Term` elements.
+- **Metadata repo**: Contains XML files that define a `ClassificationScheme` and a structured hierarchy of `Term` elements.
+- **Code repo**: Provides tools to browse and search the metadata content.

 ---